> Folk Music > Songs > Blow the Candle Out

-Blow the Candle Out
+; Master title: Blow the Candle Out

-Edgar Button sang Blow the Candle Out in a recording made by Peter Kennedy for the BBC on July 16, 1956 at The Eel's Foot, Thebberton, near Leiston, Suffolk.
-It was included in 1960 on the EMI/HMV EP The Barley Mow: Songs from the Village Inn.
+Edgar Button sang Blow the Candle Out in a recording made by Peter Kennedy for the BBC on 16 July 1956 at The Eel’s Foot, Thebberton, near Leiston, Suffolk.
+It was included in 1960 on the EMI/HMV EP The Barley Mow: Songs From the Village Inn.

 Jimmy Gilhaney of Belfast sang Blow the Candle Out in another recording made by Peter Kennedy; this time in the Orkney Isles.
 In was published on the anthology Songs of Seduction (The Folk Songs of Britain Volume 2; Caedmon 1961; Topic 1968).
 The booklet commented:

 Unbowdlerized printing of this, one of the finest love songs in the English language, is seldom seen, yet collectors have encountered it frequently, for it is widely known in Great Britain and, to a lesser extent, in America.
 The story tells of a young apprentice, or recruit, bundling with his sweetheart for the last time before an extended absence.